KindleModding/kindlemodding.github.io/jailbreaking/Legacy/Popcorn/PW2.md

 ---
 layout: default
-grand_parent: Jailbreaking Your Kindle
+grand_parent: Legacy
 parent: Popcorn
-title: KV
+title: PW2
 ---

-# KV
+# PW2

 {: .warning}
 Popcorn is quite a sophisticated jailbreak method and requires prior electronics experience.
 It is not recommended to use Popcorn unless you have prior electronics experience *especially* if a software jailbreak such as `WatchThis` is available for it.